-To extract data from tables defined in the model, select a cell in the worksheet, click the Tables (HI) button, and from the dialog box select the table to insert into the worksheet.
-The size of selected table is display below the Table name list.
+To extract data from tables defined in the model, select a cell in the worksheet, click the Tables (HO) button, and select the table to insert into the worksheet.
 The evaluated data is inserted to the right and down from the selected cell.
 A link to the model, represented by a comment inserted in the selected cell, ensures that the point evaluation can be updated with changes to the model solution.